 Standard 16a: Enclosures should consist of elements that have an open or transparent framework or lattice design.
-The materials and design should be decorative and coordinate with
+The materials and design should be decorative and coordinate with structures on the site.

 Standard 16b: No enclosures abutting a public street shall be taller than 42 inches.